Dharundds/ChatRoom/host.md

-# HOW TO HOST IN HEROKU
+# HOW TO HOST ON HEROKU

 ## pre requisite
 `sudo apt install python3`